dlenhart/project-farenheit/README.md

 **Additional Steps**

-1. Update `scripts/record_temperature.sh` with username/password created in installation.
+* Update `scripts/record_temperature.sh` with username/password created in installation.
+  1. Update URL if needed.
-2. Update 'config.ini', 'GPIO_PATH' with location of temperature output file.
+* Update `config.ini`, `GPIO_PATH` with location of temperature output file (See hardware above)
   a. e.g. ``